derekvan/obsidian-things3-sync/README.md

 ***Notes:*** If you wanna use the command conveniently, it would be better to set up a hotkeys for it.

-### Toggle all Tasks in Specified Header
+### Toggle all Tasks in # Now Header

 * Using `cmd + P` and run the `Things3 Sync: Update all Things in # Now Header`

-* If tasks are under the header specified in the plugin settings, they will be updated so that if the task is marked "complete" anywhere, it will be marked complete everywhere.
+* If tasks are under the # Now header, they will be updated so that if the task is marked "complete" anywhere, it will be marked complete everywhere.